Sienci-Labs/Resources/experimental/np-know-your-mk2.md

 post_date: 2024-09-10 10:45
 taxonomy:
     knowledgebase_cat:
     knowledgebase_tag:
 custom_fields:
     KBName:
     basepress_post_icon: bp-caret-right
 skip_file: yes
 featured_image:
 ---

 Needs to be a complete, general coverage of everything you’d want to keep in mind when using your LongMill

-Safeheights on regular and Vortex
+Safe heights on regular and Vortex

 Clarify homing and safe Z
 https://discord.com/channels/1098978580169510923/1119277236516823153/1242848042172944456